Community relations center of new Albany Police training

 “A lot of these officers don’t know us until they are already officers and, nine times out of ten, we’re not having great contact with you when you meet us,” Purcell-Bacon said.

-The Community Liaison Program will get cadets out into the field, cycling through the wards of Albany, getting to know the community and its members.
+The Police Liaison Partnership will get recruits out into the field, cycling through the wards of Albany, getting to know the community and its members.
 That’s something Chief Eric Hawkins said traditionally can take up to 10 months to do for an officer after they receive their badge.

 “The members of the community will be actually helping us to train these recruits.
 So, if we get negative feedback from a community member, then that allows us to take a closer look at this recruit,” Hawkins said.